promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 People do not model questions.
 You do not have to know what you want to learn before you learn it.
-You go out in the world, you observe data, and learn from those data.
+You go out into the world, you observe data, and learn from those data.
 You learn about the process that produced the data: the _world_.

 What if we had Machine Learning or artificial intelligence technology focused on modeling the **whole data** rather than just modeling single questions?